mrward/monodevelop-nuget-addin/README.md

-# NuGet Addin for MonoDevelop
+# NuGet Addin for MonoDevelop and Xamarin Studio

-This is a port of the [SharpDevelop NuGet package management addin](http://community.sharpdevelop.net/blogs/mattward/archive/2011/01/23/NuGetSupportInSharpDevelop.aspx) that works with MonoDevelop under Windows and Linux.
-It adds a Manage Packages dialog to MonoDevelop where you can install, update or uninstall NuGet packages.
+This is a port of the [SharpDevelop NuGet package management addin](http://community.sharpdevelop.net/blogs/mattward/archive/2011/01/23/NuGetSupportInSharpDevelop.aspx) that works with MonoDevelop and Xamarin Studio under Windows, Mac and Linux.
+It adds a Manage Packages dialog to MonoDevelop and Xamarin Studio where you can install, update or uninstall NuGet packages.

 It uses a custom build of [NuGet.Core.dll](https://github.com/mrward/nuget/tree/monodevelop), based on the original NuGet source code taken from the mono-build branch available from [CodePlex](http://nuget.codeplex.com), and also some code from the latest version of the Mono runtime library.